-We evaluate over-segmentation on SUM dataset (Gao et al., 2021) because it covers a larger area and contains fewer unlabeled areas compared to H3D dataset (Kölle et al., 2021).
-Fig. 9 presents our planarity-sensible over-segmentation result and comparison with seven other commonly used over-segmentation techniques, namely region growing (RG) (Lafarge and Mallet, 2012), efficient RANSAC (RA) (Schnabel et al., 2007), geometric partition (GP) (Landrieu and Simonovsky, 2018), supervized superpoint generation (SSP) (Landrieu and Boussaha, 2019), variational shape approximation (VSA) (Cohen-Steiner et al., 2004), supervoxel generation (SPV) (Lin et al., 2018), voxel cloud connectivity segmentation (Vccs) (Papon et al., 2013), superface clustering (SC) (Verdie et al., 2015), and superface partitioning (SP) (Rouhani et al., 2017).
-RG, VSA, SC, SP, and our method use meshes as input, and the other methods (originally developed for point clouds) perform over-segmentation on points that we densely sampled (10 pts/m2) from the input mesh.
-We can see from Fig. 9 that the segment boundaries of our method are largely aligned with object boundaries.
+We evaluate over-segmentation on SUM dataset [3] because it covers a larger area and contains fewer unlabeled areas compared to H3D dataset [59].
+Figure 9 presents our planarity-sensible over-segmentation result and comparison with seven other commonly used over-segmentation techniques, namely region growing (RG) [27], efficient RANSAC (RA) [35], geometric partition (GP) [25], supervized superpoint generation (SSP) [28], variational shape approximation (VSA) [26], supervoxel generation (SPV) [24], voxel cloud connectivity segmentation (Vccs) [38], superface clustering (SC) [17], and superface partitioning (SP) [18].
+RG, VSA, SC, SP, and our method use meshes as input, and the other methods (originally developed for point clouds) perform oversegmentation on points that we densely sampled $(10 \ pts/m^2)$ from the input mesh.
+We can see from Figure 9 that the segment boundaries of our method are largely aligned with object boundaries.
 RG and VSA perform similarly but generate excessive segments for non-planar objects such as trees.
-Our over-segmentation generates segments that
+Our oversegmentation generates segments that are closer to semantically meaningful objects.
+In terms of the number of segments, RA, SC, SP, Vccs, and SPV generate relatively large numbers of segments, which are unfavorable to the subsequent classification using GCN.
+In contrast, our method generates the least segments, which is a strong advantage for the subsequent classification step in terms of efficiency.

-Fig. 9.
-Comparison of mesh over-segmentation methods on a tile of the SUM dataset (Gao et al., 2021). (b) to (k) show the over-segmentation results with the same object purity (around 92%) for all methods.
+Figure 9: Comparison of mesh over-segmentation methods on a tile of the SUM dataset [3]. (b) to (k) show the over-segmentation results with the same object purity (around 92%) for all methods.
 The number below each result denotes the number of segments required to achieve the desired object purity. (l) shows the connected components extracted from the ground truth semantic segmentation.